AleOlea/fend/projects/weather-journal-app/README.md

-# Weather-Journal App Project
+# Project:  Udacity Weather-Journal App Project
+*Author's name: Alejandra Olea*

-## Overview
+## Project description:
-This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI.
+This project requires you to create an asynchronous web app that uses Web API and user data to dynamically update the UI in a Weather Journal application..

+## Learning Objectives:
+Setup a Node environment with Express and the necessary project dependencies.
+Setup a server with GET and POST routes. create developer credentials for a Web API.
+Use the Fetch API with credentials and user input to get dynamic data into my app routes.
+Access a GET route on the server side, from a function called on the client side.
+Chain Promises together.
+Access HTML elements with JavaScript and set their properties dynamically.

-## Instructions
+## Instructions:

-This will require modifying the `server.js` file and the `website/app.js` file.
-You can see `index.html` for element references, and once you are finished with the project steps, you can use `style.css` to style your application to customized perfection.
+The starter code has all the elements and CSS you will need to complete the project,

-## Extras
+## Technologies used:

-If you are interested in testing your code as you go, you can use `tests.js` as a template for writing and running some basic tests for your code.
+The project utilizes HTML, CSS and JavaScript to work on User and Server sides.